EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Structure of Scientific Revolutions.md

 # 🎨 Impressions
 I liked the book, it was short and to the point, although sometimes a bit dull.
 I think that it is interesting that the author notes multiple incidents where the old theory is basically meeting so many inconsistencies so that
-## How I Discovered It
-Cannot remember, it was interesting and I have seen it mentioned in a couple of other places.

-## Who Should Read It?
-People who are interested in how things evolve.
+Might be interesting for those who are interested in how things evolve.
 To quote the not-so-great Vladimir Lenin, "There are decades where nothing happens, and there are weeks where decades happen".

 # ☘️ How the Book Changed Me